 Seats in the European Parliament: 6

-Currency: Member of the eurozone since 1 January 1999
+Currency: Euro.
+Member of the eurozone since 1 January 1999

 Schengen area member?
 Yes, Schengen Area member since 26 March 1995.

-Presidency of the Council: Luxembourg currently holds the revolving presidency of the Council of the EU.
-Since 1960, Luxembourg has held the presidency 12 times.
+Presidency of the Council: Luxembourg has held the revolving presidency of the Council of the EU 12 times between 1960 and 2015.

 In the Council of the EU, national ministers meet regularly to adopt EU laws and coordinate policies.
 Council meetings are regularly attended by representatives from the Luxembourg government, depending on the policy area being addressed.